 You can use the Runtime Packager to copy required PowerBuilder runtime files to deployment computers.
-For information about the Runtime Packager, see Application Techniques > Deploying Applications and Components.
+For information about the Runtime Packager, see Chapter 35, Deploying Applications and Components in Application Techniques.

 You can run or debug an assembly project from the PowerBuilder UI if you fill in the Application field (and optionally, the Argument and Start In fields) on the project Run tab in the Project painter.